torfinnnome/oppskrift/README.md

       // OPTION 2: Public recipes are readable by ANYONE (even unauthenticated users).
       // Authenticated users can also read their own private recipes.
-      // THIS IS THE RULE TO USE FOR SHAREABLE PUBLIC RECIPES. allow read: if resource.data.isPublic == true || (request.auth != null && resource.data.createdBy == request.auth.uid);
+      // THIS IS THE RECOMMENDED RULE FOR SHAREABLE PUBLIC RECIPES. allow read: if resource.data.isPublic == true || (request.auth != null && resource.data.createdBy == request.auth.uid);

       // Users can only create recipes for themselves.